Park Cho-a: 2014–2017: Solo activities and hiatus

-In October 2016, Choa was confirmed to be the MC of JTBC new variety show Sing For You, scheduled for December 3, 2016.
+In October 2016, she was confirmed to be the MC of JTBC new variety show Sing For You, scheduled for December 3, 2016.

 On June 22, 2017, Choa announced that she would be leaving AOA due to depression and insomnia.
 She stated that she had tried using medication to help, however, there was no improvement in her mental health.
 This followed after Choa had a hiatus from the group following their activities from January 2017 when they released their first studio album Angel's Knock.
 Her departure from AOA was officially confirmed by FNC Entertainment on June 30, 2017.
 In May 2019, her contract with FNC expired and was not renewed.

 2020–present: Return and Great M

 After a three-year hiatus from the entertainment industry, it was announced on August 6, 2020, that Choa had recorded a new song for the soundtrack of the KBS2 drama Men Are Men.
 Officials confirmed her participation after viewers heard the song on the August 3 broadcast of the show, and speculated that the singer sounded similar to Choa.
 According to an entertainment industry official on August 21, 2020, Choa has moved to Great M Entertainment, a new agency founded by Kim Young-sun, who was a founding member and managing director of FNC Entertainment.

 In March 2022, it was announced that Choa was preparing to release a single titled "Yesterday" on April 9, 2022.
-In July 2022, Choa was announced as a main host of the "Your Literacy+".
+In July 2022, Choa was announced as a main host of Your Literacy+.

-On November 28, 2023, Choa was announced as one of the cast members of "Diva Sisters", which is a variety show featuring five singers who get together to talk candidly about the entertainment industry and their careers.
-Other cast members include Chae Ri-na, Lee Ji-hye, Ivy, and Narsha.
+On November 28, 2023, Choa was announced as one of the cast members of Diva Sisters, a variety show featuring five singers who get together to talk candidly about the entertainment industry and their careers.
+Other cast members included Chae Ri-na, Lee Ji-hye, Ivy, and Narsha.